 Of course market-leading deals are only available to those with good credit ratings.
 If you’ve missed a number of payments in the past then chances are that your credit rating is less than exemplary.

-In that case you should use our Smart Search tool to compare deals you are likely to qualify for based on your credit profile.
+In that case you should use our Eligibility Checker to compare deals you are likely to qualify for based on your credit profile.
 Remember that making a series of rejected applications for credit cards will only further harm your credit score – so you’re much better off using this tool to gain a clear perspective on what’s available to you.
-Using Smart Search does not register anything on your credit record.
+Using Eligibility Checker does not register anything on your credit record.

 If you fear that your credit rating may already be worse for wear, then take action to boost your credit score.
 Here are a few handy hints: